Cheese-S/Bluepage/backendAPI.md

     - Description
       - takeoff a piece of content
       - A notification will be pushed to a user to let them know that their content has been taken off
+      - All of this content's subcontent will be taken off as well.
     - Request
       - contentType: CONTENT_TYPE
       - contentID: ObjectID